PyTorch¶

 Using PyTorch at NERSC¶

-There are multiple ways to use and run PyTorch on NERSC systems like Cori and Cori-GPU.
+There are multiple ways to use and run PyTorch on NERSC systems like Perlmutter.

 Using NERSC PyTorch modules¶

-The first approach is to use our provided PyTorch modules.
-This is the easiest and fastest way to get PyTorch with all the features supported by the system.
-The CPU versions for running on Haswell and KNL are named like pytorch/{version}
+The PyTorch modules are the easiest and fastest way to get started with a complete Python + PyTorch environment including all the features supported by the system.

-.
-These are built with CUDA and NCCL support for GPU-accelerated distributed training.
+should be replaced with the version string you are trying to load.
 You can see which PyTorch versions are available with module avail pytorch

 .
 We generally recommend to use the latest version to have all the latest PyTorch features.